deshaw/pjrmi/python/README.md

 -   Thread-safe execution, with built-in locking support and asynchronous execution via futures.
 -   Realtime code injection.
+-   A [numpy](https://numpy.org/)-like math library for Java, which is also directly interoperable with Python.

 Use-case examples:
 -   Scriptification of Java applications.